WDI-SEA/temperature-converter-dom/readme.md

 * Fork and clone this repository

 ## Requirements
-* Create a single page using HTML/CSS that contains an input field and a submit button, all within a form element.
+* Create a single page using HTML/CSS that contains an input field and a submit button.
 * Additionally, add a clear button
 * When the submit button is pressed, convert the inputted temperature from F to C using the appropriate conversion formula (may need to Google it)